solspace/craft-freeform/packages/frontend/react/README.md

 ## Password visibility

-Enable **Show password visibility toggle** on the Pro Password field to add a Show/Hide button.
+Enable **Show Password Toggle** on the Pro Password field to add a Show/Hide button.
 It is off by default.
 The input remains masked initially and is masked again on native form reset or when its controlled value is cleared.
 The manifest supplies `frontend.config.showPasswordToggle` and translated `passwordToggleLabels`.
 Use the `passwordToggle` theme class override to customize the button.
 No extra stylesheet is required; password storage and submission behavior are unchanged.

 ## Email typo suggestions